Tanner Kingsley

 Tanner Kingsley (born c.
 1996) is an American college football coach.
-He is the head football coach for Anna Maria College, a position he has held since 2025.
+He is the offensive coordinator and quarterbacks coach for the Massachusetts Institute of Technology, positions he has held since 2026.
+He was the head football coach for Anna Maria College in 2025.
 He played college football for Central Connecticut and Anna Maria as a quarterback.

 Kingsley attended Woodland Regional High School and was named the school's athlete of the decade in 2020.